exonum/exonum-doc/src/contributing.md

 Before proposing a new feature that will require maintenance, please consider if you are willing to maintain it (including bug fixing).
-If features get orphaned with no maintainer in the future, they may be removed by the Repository Maintainer.
+If features get orphaned with no maintainer in the future, they may be removed by the repository maintainer.

 ### Refactoring

-Refactoring is a necessary part of any software project's evolution.
+Refactoring is a necessary part of any software project’s evolution.
 The following guidelines cover refactoring pull requests for the project.

 There are three categories of refactoring:

-- code only moves
+- Code only moves
-- code style fixes
+- Code style fixes
-- code refactoring
+- Code refactoring

 In general, refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests